Set for delivery in the coming decade, the Royal Navy's Type 26 frigates are already being dubbed the workhorses of the warship fleet.

 A total of eight ships will be built on the Clyde as part of the Type 26 programme and will start being delivered to the Royal Navy from the mid-2020s.

-The 6,900-tonne frigates will have a top speed of 26+ knots and a total range of 7,000 nautical miles.
+The 6,900-tonne frigates will have a top speed of 26+ knots and a total range of 7,000 nautical miles each.

-The names of all eight Type 26s have been revealed:
+The names of all eight Type 26s have been revealed as the following:

 One of their roles will be to provide advanced protection for the UK's nuclear deterrent and Queen Elizabeth-class aircraft carriers, as well as offering an anti-submarine warfare capability.

 The plan is for them to form the future of the Royal Navy with the Type 31 frigate, which will be built by defence firm Babcock.